 Technology is not value neutral, and technologists must take responsibility for the ethical and social impact of their work.
 As history attests, technological innovation in itself is no guarantee of broader social progress.

-One term, multiple meanings
+AI - One term, multiple meanings

 Another psychologist, Daniel Goleman, included two of the above intelligence types (inter and intra-intelligence) in a broader category called emotional intelligence.
 Goleman proved that its possession or development is important from the point of view of life success, both with regard to personal and professional life.